- Manufacturing Services

 Are they familiar with CAPA?
 If so, what method do they use to analyze a non-conforming event?
 CAPA refers to corrective and preventive action, and establishing a CAPA process is required by the FDA.
 When a non-conforming event occurs, such as a faulty medical device, manufacturers should start their pre-determined CAPA process to determine the root cause and address the problem.

 Have they passed an FDA audit?
 If so, how many nonconformities resulted?
 Since the FDA conducts random routine audits, not all manufacturers will have been audited.
 If they have been audited, ideally they will have passed the audit with zero nonconformities.

 Unfortunately, the real challenge of medical device regulations isn’t in understanding them — it’s in implementing them consistently, 100%, every time.
 People are going to rely on these devices for their health, and a faulty device can be extremely harmful.
 Ensuring that their devices work as intended is a serious responsibility for medical device manufacturers, a responsibility that regulatory bodies take equally seriously.

 This means that the recommended processes need to be followed as intended.
 When conducting an internal audit, for instance, manufacturers can’t merely conduct the audit on paper in order to technically meet the requirements; they need to actually assess their operations and processes.

 It’s also important to ensure that all manufacturing personnel are fully trained to the regulations and in full compliance.
 Operators on the line can’t decide that a process really only requires eight steps when the documented process calls for 10.

-Implementing these regulations requires personnel, time, money, training and practice, but doing it right benefits everybody involved.
+Medical device compliance requires personnel, time, money, training and practice, but doing it right benefits everybody involved.
 Having all the proper systems in place and managed by qualified staff makes for quality products and successful audits, both of which will ensure continued production, more innovation and that your devices consistently meet your customer’s needs.